 The treatment of male factor infertility in our San Antonio fertility center

 Once a specific male factor infertility diagnosis has been made, our doctors will institute treatment to optimize the number of healthy, motile sperm, Sometimes, the results are so significant that our physicians may recommend that the couple continue attempting conception on their own.
 If this is not likely to be successful, Drs.
-James and Munch will recommend one of several well accepted alternative treatments, such as intrauterine insemination (IUI) or in vitro fertilization (IVF).
+Munch and Hudson will recommend one of several well accepted alternative treatments, such as intrauterine insemination (IUI) or in vitro fertilization (IVF).